 Recent specific areas of research link theoretical with practical aspects of complex matter interactions within current nonlinear numerical simulations.
 These include a variety of multiscale modelling techniques and approximations, alongside the application of modern computing architectures.

-My teaching concentrates on topics in Applied Mathematics, often linked to modelling, computing, numerics, and differential equations.
+Ian's teaching concentrates on topics in Applied Mathematics, often linked to modelling, computing, numerics, and differential equations.
 In recent years this has concentrated on Operational Research and Computing (MATH1058), Modelling with Differential Equations (MATH6149), and Numerical Methods (MATH3018/6141).